entropicalabs/el-loom/docs/source/docu_files/eka_qec/eka.rst

 The data structure itself and all its sub-components implement a comprehensive set of validations that reduces the room for low-level errors when using these abstractions with the rest of Loom.

-:class:`~loom.eka.eka.Eka` was created to compactly represent an error correct quantum circuit.
+:class:`~loom.eka.eka.Eka` was created to compactly represent an error-corrected quantum circuit.
 It allows the creation of QEC codes using the :class:`~loom.eka.block.Block` component.

 It is composed of three main components:

 - lattice: a :class:`~loom.eka.lattice.Lattice` object that defines the geometry (and coordinates) of the system.
-- blocks: a set of :class:`~loom.eka.block.Block` that represent all the logical qubits in the initial state of our logical algorithm.
+- blocks: a set of :class:`~loom.eka.block.Block` objects that represent all the logical qubits in the initial state of our logical algorithm.
 They are given in the form of a tuple.
 - operations: a set of :mod:`~loom.eka.operations` that represent the different transformations that will be applied on the system to perform the intended computation.
 These can be code-agnostic (e.g. measuring syndromes) or code-specific (e.g. lattice surgery, state preparation, etc.).
 They are given in the form of timeslices, e.g. :code:`operations[i]` is as tuple of operations executed in parallel at time :math:`i`.

 More automations are provided as plugins to the main :mod:`~loom.eka.eka.Eka` module.